containerbuildsystem/cachi2/docs/usage.md

 ### Generate environment variables

 Once the dependencies have been cached, the build process needs to be made aware of the dependencies.
-Some package managers need to be informed of of cache customizations by environment variables.
+Some package managers need to be informed of cache customizations by environment variables.

 In order to simplify this process, Cachi2 provides a helper command to generate the environment variables in an easy-to-use format.
 The example above uses the "env" format which generates a simple shell script that `export`s